 The clamping pressure holding the press closed during the process is very high (40,000 to 70,000 pounds per square inch).
 At the completion of the operation, the press is cooled, then opened and the operator removes the record which is then placed on a spindle while further cooling.
 Later on, the spindle with many records on will be taken into the packaging room where each record is removed and visually examined for defects.
 If no defects are found, the record is slipped into an inner sleeve and then placed into its final outer jacket (or box if a box set).
 At NO time in the inspection/packaging operation is the record cleaned or any pressing residues removed from the surface.
 Another factor is the following – because the pressure is so high inside the press, the press faces are cooled by forcing cold water through the passages that held very hot steam under high pressure during the pressing operation.
 This is to cool the work piece (record) so that it is not in a still molten state when the press opens.
 However, this means some of the mold release agent and internal lubricants are locked into the vinyl under high pressure.
 Over a period of time, these residues will diffuse from the inside of the record out to the surface creating noise and a gray, powdery contamination that keeps repeating itself.

 There are few remaining record pressing plants.
 LAST All Purpose Record Cleaner is designed for general purpose record cleaning with the safe, effective removal of dust, air-borne debris, finger-prints, and contamination that might be picked up from the surface of the turntable or table mat.
 However, it is not suited to the removal of pressing residues or tenacious oils, fats, or silicon fluids, such as come from the previously discussed release agents and lubricants.
-For this you need a Vacuum Record Cleaning Machine such as a Keith Monks (UK), Nitty Gritty or VPI (US), or a new machine made in Germany that uses Ultra Sonic cleaning technology.
+For this you may have success with a Vacuum Record Cleaning Machine such as a Keith Monks (UK), Nitty Gritty or VPI (US).

 At The LAST Factory, we manufacture a specialized cleaner called Power Cleaner for Records.
 It is specifically formulated to allow deep cleaning and removal of those offending contaminants from the surface of vinyl records.